About dLOC Sections

 - See recent and pending technology news for SobekCM (Open Source software technologies powering dLOC)

-- News soon on a new, now being started dLOC seed grant funding program
+- News soon on second round of dLOC Seed Grant in 2016 - dLOC seed grant funding program

 The success of the dLOC collaboration relies on the support and dedication of many exceptional people and institutions. dLOC is privileged to acknowledge some of those who make this resource possible with these awards which were presented during the 2014 ACURIL Conference in Nassau, The Bahamas.